 Deep vein thrombosis (DVT) is a blood clot deep in the body, usually in the veins in the lower leg.
-To avoid complications or greater health risks, it’s important to get checked by a doctor if you have any symptoms of a clot.
+To avoid complications or greater health risks, it’s important to get checked by a doctor if you have any blood clot symptoms.
 DVT can be dangerous if left unchecked.
 But what does a blood clot feel like?

 Fortunately, there are some very recognizable warning signs of DVT that can alert you to a problem.
 If there’s even the slightest chance you have DVT, please see a doctor immediately.